Highfields (Amwell and Hopewell, New Jersey)

-Highfields was the home of Charles and Anne Lindbergh, the famous aviators.
+Highfields is a historic house in East Amwell Township, Hunterdon County, New Jersey that served as the home of Charles and Anne Lindbergh, the famous aviators.
 It was the location of the Lindbergh kidnapping, after which it was turned into a rehabilitation center.
 The home was added to the National Register of Historic Places in 1994.

 Construction

 The Lindberghs built Highfields in 1931 on a secluded spot of the Sourland Mountain so as to escape the spotlight brought on by their celebrity status.
 After his pioneering solo flight from New York to Paris in 1927, four million people had attended the ticker tape parade in Charles Lindbergh's honor, and he had received two million congratulatory telegrams, making him one of the most famous Americans of the century.
 The Sourland Mountain location, while secluded, afforded easy access by air and automobile to the Lindberghs' offices in New York City and to the laboratories of nearby Princeton University, to which they had been granted access.